slowernews/wisdom-tldr/chapters/1-2_self_growth.md

 Innovation comes from a broader perspective and analyzing past situations.
 People often repeat the same mistakes.
 You improve by examining your failures.

+> *"We do not learn from experience... we learn from reflecting on experience."
+-- John Dewey [1859]*

 > *"You can only connect the dots looking back, not looking forward."
 -- Steve Jobs [1955]*